Client Login

 1) Understand Your Earnings Are Not Wealth

+Many high income earners surprisingly have very little in savings relative to their income, because they choose to live an affluent lifestyle now rather than saving for the future.
 To achieve long-term financial independence, the first thing you need to do is understand that your income needs to support today as well as tomorrow.
 You need to save for the long-term and to do that, you need to spend less than you earn.

-2) Ignore The Joneses
+2) Ignore the Joneses

 One of the best pieces of advice is to ignore the lifestyle of others and focus on what’s important to you.
 Don’t get caught up in competing.
-Instead, live your own life, and make sure it’s a life you can afford, both now and in the long-run.
+Instead, live your own life, and make sure it’s a life you can afford, both now and in the long run.

-3) Know Your Number
+4) Know Your Number

 To achieve financial independence, you need to start saving for the future – but do you know how much to save, or if you’re on target?

 Most people simply save what they feel they can and then hope for the best, without a plan.
 That’s like setting off on a cross-country trip without directions!
 You need a financial map to plan for your future, including retirement.
-Reviewing planning projections and knowing how much you need to retire (among other life objectives) helps you to set goals, make smart money decisions, and create realistic expectations.
+Reviewing planning projections and knowing how much you need to retire (among other life objectives) help you to set goals, make smart money decisions, and create realistic expectations.
 SageVest embeds financial and retirement planning as part of our ongoing services, giving our clients the advice they need to succeed.

-4) Avoid Debt
+6) Avoid Debt

 Debt is the antithesis of wealth.
 Many people have a mortgage, but consumer debt (e.g. credit card debt) should be avoided, except for balances that you can clear at the end of each month.
 Our general motto is that if you don’t have the money to afford something, then don’t buy it.

-6) Create A Safety Net
+7) Create a Safety Net

 Too few Americans have an adequate financial safety net, yet an emergency fund can help cope with surprise expenses like car maintenance, home repairs, or health expenses.
+Having an emergency fund is one of the best ways to avoid debt.

 8) Focus on Advancing Your Career